the 606 trail

 North Branch Trail

-One of the lengthiest trails in Chicago, the North Branch Trail follows the North Branch of the Chicago River, the Skokie River and along the Skokie Lagoons.
-The bicycle trail and walking path spans for 22 miles across Cook County, starting at Gompers Park on the city’s North Side, and extending all the way up to the Chicago Botanic Garden in suburban Glencoe.
-The trail was first constructed in the 1940s, and continues to grow with recent mileage being added through Gompers Park in 2016.
+One of the lengthiest trails in Chicago, the North Branch Trail follows the North Branch of the Chicago River, the Skokie River and the Skokie Lagoons.
+The bicycle trail and walking path stretches across 22 miles of Cook County, starting at Gompers Park on the city’s North Side, and extending all the way up to the Chicago Botanic Garden in suburban Glencoe.
+The trail was first constructed in the 1940s and continues to grow as time goes on, with recent mileage being added through Gompers Park in 2016.

 Millennium Park Trail

-Of course any park is a great place to go for a walk, but Millennium Park in the heart of the Loop isn’t just any park.
-Walkers can take advantage of the park’s dedicated walking paths, which span Millennium Park’s 24.5 acres.
-For an even longer walk, include Grant Park paths as well to boost the total to a 3.5 mile loop.
+Sure, any park is a great place to go for a walk, but Millennium Park—stationed in the heart of the Loop—isn’t just any park.
+Walkers can take advantage of the area’s dedicated walking paths, which sprawl across Millennium Park’s 24.5 acres.
+For an even longer stroll, include Grant Park's paths to boost the total route to a 3.5-mile loop.

 Advertising